neilkale/neilkale.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a student-researcher-athlete in my final year at Worcester Polytechnic Institute and interested in using technology to better people's health.
+I'm a student-researcher-athlete in my final year at Worcester Polytechnic Institute.
+I am interested in using technology to better people's health.
 My research is primarily associated with Harvard Medical School and Brigham and Women's Hospital, where I am involved in genomic data analysis and machine learning for cancer.
-At college, I'm pursuing a double major in computer science and mathematics, and I row for the men's varsity crew team!
+At college, I'm pursuing a double major in computer science and mathematics, and I row for the men's varsity crew team.

-Research I've done
+My research interests
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.